Why study Osteopathy with the ESO?

 For more information about the European School of Osteopathy please visit our main academic website at www.eso.ac.uk.

-*Note: the current Fredericia course has moved temporarily to Aarhus and will move in the autumn to Vejle
+*Note: the Fredericia course moved in 2020 Vejle